 As with a lot of diets, there are many different plans to choose from and what may be right for someone else may not be right for you.
 In this post, we’re going to take a look at 4 different types of intermittent fasting that are designed specifically for people who want fast weight loss.

 But weight loss is not the only benefit that you’ll gain from fasting!
 You can also expect increased mental clarity and concentration, and it can even put type 2 diabetes into remission, so it’s definitely worth looking into.

 As with all new diets, it’s worth doing a little research around the subject before you start, but take the following as a starting point and see which one is right for you.
 Good luck!

 1. Missing Meals

 This is probably the easiest place to start.
 One of the most widely known and popular types of fasting is something called 16/8 intermittent fasting.
 Essentially this involves fasting for 16 hours and keeping a window of eight hours for food consumption.

-You will be able to see similar benefits to your waistline by skipping a meal.
+You’ll be able to see similar benefits to your waistline by skipping a meal.
 Either breakfast or dinner would work best for this type of fasting; the idea being that the majority of the not eating window would be taken up by sleep.
-This is an great way to begin your fasting journey.
+This is a great way to begin your fasting journey.